 Have you noticed that when you eat eggs for breakfast, you’re less likely to feel hungry before lunchtime?
 I’ve done some digging into the research, and the results may inspire you to get cracking with eggs more often in the morning.

 Good to know: Most research studies used two eggs as a serving.
-Canada’s Food Guide also recommends two eggs is one serving of meat and alternatives.
+Canada’s Food Guide also recommends two eggs as one serving of protein.

 Good to know: Time-strapped in the morning?
 Me too!
 I always keep hard-cooked eggs on hand for easy grab-and-go breakfasts.
 With the shells on, they keep for a week in the fridge.